Goal-Oriented Real-Time Bayesian Inference for Linear Autonomous Dynamical Systems With Application to Digital Twins for Tsunami Early Warning: Conclusions and Ongoing Work

 \section{Conclusions and Ongoing Work}

-By exploiting the autonomous structure inherent to the governing forward PDE model, we have developed a digital twin framework for real-time Bayesian inversion at extreme scale while remaining faithful to high-fidelity, physics-based models.
-As a core component of this framework, we employ an FFT-based algorithm to compute Hessian matvecs at speeds over four orders of magnitude faster than those of conventional methods and circumvent the need for PDE solutions at the time of inference.
+By exploiting the inherent autonomous structure of the governing forward PDE model, we have developed a digital twin framework for real-time Bayesian inversion at extreme scale while remaining faithful to high-fidelity, physics-based models.
+As a core component of this framework, we employ an FFT-based algorithm to compute Hessian matvecs at speeds over four orders of magnitude faster than those of conventional methods and circumvent the need for PDE solution at the time of inference.
+We re-emphasize that these FFT-based Hessian matvecs are exact and do not incorporate any approximations.
 In addition to making real-time Hessian matvecs possible, this algorithm can also be used to accelerate offline portions of the computation, which includes precomputing an efficient representation of the inverse operator in the data space.
 The digital twin framework is extended to the goal-oriented setting to enable real-time predictions of QoIs under uncertainty.

-As a target application, we utilized this framework for a proof-of-concept tsunami early warning system that infers the earthquake-induced seafloor motion from near-field observations of the acoustic pressure on the seafloor and an acoustic-gravity PDE model, followed by a forward prediction of the tsunami wave heights at specified locations.
-The entire end-to-end inference, prediction, and uncertainty quantification for a system with over one hundred million parameters was computed in fractions of a second.
+As a target application, we utilized this framework for a proof-of-concept tsunami early warning system that infers the earthquake-induced seafloor motion from near-field observations of the acoustic pressure on the seafloor and an acoustic--gravity PDE model, followed by a forward prediction of tsunami wave heights at specified locations with associated uncertainties.
+The entire end-to-end inference, prediction, and uncertainty quantification for a system with over one hundred million parameters was computed exactly in fractions of a second.
 For this tsunami inversion, the results indicate that sparse observations of the pressure transients in the near field are sufficient to accurately infer the smooth components of the seafloor motion and that these smooth components appear to account well for the surface gravity wave formation.